hoaiphuong-clary411/Delivery-performance-of-Olist-Store/README.md

 Olist is a marketplace platform connecting SMBs across Brazil with customers nationwide.
 Between 2016 and 2018, rapid customer acquisition created delivery‑pressure spikes that resulted in:
 - Increased late‑delivery rate
-- Reduced customer satisfaction
-- Regional performance inconsistencies
+- Regional delivery performance inconsistencies

 This project answers three central questions:
 1. **What happened?**